GOVERNANCE

 Professor John Hearn is a Professor of Reproductive Physiology in the School of Medical Sciences at the University of Sydney.
 He was awarded his PhD from the Australian National University (ANU) and served for 6-7 years each in leading research, teaching and administrative positions at the Universities of Edinburgh, London UCL, Wisconsin, ANU and Sydney.
 Most recently he was Vice President (Research) at ANU 2000-4, and Vice President (Academic and International) at Sydney 2004-13.
 He teaches first year and advanced students in science and biomedicine.
 He is a graduate of the Australian Institute of Company Directors.
 Professor Hearn has published 210 research papers and edited six books in reproduction and fertility, stem cell biology and biotechnology.
 A committed international citizen, he has worked globally in research capacity development, especially in China, India, Thailand, Kenya and Brazil.
 He is a senior adviser to the Australian Government, World Health Organisation and the OECD.
 He was (to 2013) a Board member of the Australian Nuclear Science and Technology Organisation and Chairman of the Board of the Sydney Confucius Institute.

-Professor Tawana Kupe, University of Pretoria
+Professor Aldo Stroebel, University of Mpumalanga

 AAUN Steering Group: